 To deliver a truly employee-focused digital workplace, one that improves the employee experience by mimicking the levels of consumer-like simplicity employees are accustomed to, organizations need to start by understanding employees’ needs.

 Organizations can take an active role in addressing employees’ needs by:

 Shadowing workers to identify the friction and pain points they encounter throughout their work

 Conducting surveys and interviews to highlight the moments that matter that will yield the greatest employee experience improvements

 Constructing journey maps for each persona type to make sure the needs of all employees across the organization are understood and can be addressed.

-There are also specific experiences, such as onboarding, communications, productivity, and return-to-work that, when improved, can have a significant impact on improving the overall employee experience.
+There are also specific experiences, such as onboarding, communications, and productivity, that, when improved, can have a significant impact on improving the overall employee experience.